ablwr/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 6. Update Archivematica.
 During the update process you may be asked about updating configuration files.
 Choose to accept the maintainers versions.
 You will also be asked about updating the database - say 'ok' to each of those steps.
-If you have set a password for the root mysql database user, enter it when prompted.
+If you have set a password for the root MySQL database user, enter it when prompted.
 It is better to update the dashboard before updating the mcp components.